Skip to content

 Its plumage appears darkly coloured from a distance but can shine with an iridescent blue hue up close when breeding season arrives.

-It's name is believed to come from Old English words 'blue darr' which references the colour of its feathers in certain lights.
+Its name is believed to come from the Old English word ‘blue darr’, which references the colour of its feathers in certain lights.

-The genus name Chlidonias derives from Greek meaning ‘swallow-like’ due to its similar appearance and behaviour to these birds while fishing for food over shallow waters.
+The genus Chlidonias derives its name from the Greek meaning ‘swallow-like’ due to its appearance and behaviour, which are similar to those of these birds while they are fishing for food in shallow waters.

-An interesting species, it has made appearances in artwork dating back centuries as well as more recently inspiring music compositions.
+An interesting species, it has appeared in artwork dating back centuries and, more recently, inspiring music compositions.

 Scientific classification: